SpiceCreator/COMPARUS-test-task/README.md

 # COMPARUS-test-task

+Project was developed with the next assumptions:
+- Openapi contract is used in the code-first approach
+- Service is about to be extended with new endpoints, so it's able to separate user-related tables from application.yml

-Service is fetching data from 3 databases. (h2, sqlite and postgresql) All of them are run and initialized in docker-compose.yml
+Service is fetching data from 3 databases. (h2, sqlite and postgresql) All of them as well as the main application are run and initialized in docker-compose.yml

 You can start it with: `docker-compose up` or `docker-compose up -d` (as a daemon)